TeamHusmann/qtp-neuralink-phi-pipeline/Fibonacci_Warp_Drive_Unified_Walkthrough_v3.md

 ---

-# Appendix Z: The Fine Structure Constant and the Double Gap
+# Appendix Z: The Fine Structure Constant, the Double Gap, and the Recursive Universe

 ## March 6, 2026 — Derived with Claude, cross-verified by Grok (xAI)